Electrostat-Lab/Electrostatic-Sandbox/README.md

 - The Linux Man Page & Micheal Kerrisk's Linux Interfacing Book.
 - The GNU/Linux glibc and the interfacing libraries.
 - IEEE for providing the standards of I/O Communication interfaces.
-- NASA Technical Reports Server (NTRS).
+- The NASA Technical Reports Server (NTRS) for providing open publications from their distributed simulation systems.
 - Maven Central, Sonatype and JIRA services for hosting open-source APIs.
 - The ACM digital library for providing publications about distributed simulation systems.
 - The GitHub Platform and Git VCS for hosting this project.